flyteorg/flytesnacks/cookbook/docs/getting_started/visualizing_artifacts.md

-Flyte {py:class}`~flytekit.deck.Deck`s are one of the first-class constructs in Flyte, allowing you to generate static HTML reports associated any of the artifacts associated with your tasks.
+Flyte {py:class}`~flytekit.deck.Deck`s are one of the first-class constructs in Flyte, allowing you to generate static HTML reports associated any of the artifacts materialized within your tasks.

-You can think of Decks as stacks of HTML snippets that are logically grouped.
+You can think of Decks as stacks of HTML snippets that are logically grouped by tabs.
 By default, every task has three decks: an **input**, an **output**, and a **default** deck.

-Flyte materializes Decks via renderers, which are specific implementations of how to generate an HTML report from some Python object.
+Flyte materializes Decks via `Renderer`s, which are specific implementations of how to generate an HTML report from some Python object.

 ## Enabling Flyte Decks